wavemotion-dave/SpeccySE/readme.md

 Snapshot Format Support :
 -----------------------
 The emulator supports .Z80 and .SNA snapshot but you should avoid their use.
-The ZX Spectrum is a simple but beguiling mahcine - and when you run a snapshot you are, essentially, running a memory dump taken on another machine/emulator.
+The ZX Spectrum is a simple but beguiling machine - and when you run a snapshot you are, essentially, running a memory dump taken on another machine/emulator.
 This usually works... but sometimes doesn't.
 And it might lead to problems such as the game playing out the same (lack of randomization) every time.
 The ZX Spectrum